samad-yar-khan/samad-yar-khan/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=samad-yar-khan.samad-yar-khan)

 </p>
 <div size='20px'> Hi!
 My name is Samad Yar Khan.
-I am senior year engineering student at NSUT (New Delhi, India).
+I am an engineering graudate from NSUT (New Delhi, India) and currently working as a software engineer.
 I am interested in Web Technologies , OpenSource and Problem Solving , thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me </h2>